Juneau Afternoon - 1-5-18

-Friday at 3 on A Juneau Afternoon, Andy Kline will be your host;
+Today at 3, during A Juneau Afternoon, Scott Burton will be your host;

-He’ll be talking with Byron McGilvray and Lena Simmons about this weekend’s Mid-Winter Vocal Festival;
+We’ll learn about Wednesday’s Candlelight Ceremony, with Kara Nelson, from Juneau’s Re-Entry coalition;

-Singer/Songwriter Marian Call will be here with a preview of her performance at First Friday at Rainy Retreat Books;
+We’ll bet a preview of Tuesday’s Mudrooms event with Steve Sue Wing;

 Recent headlines